oliveiravitor32/Pokedex-Angular/README.md

 ## Demo
 https://angular-pokedex-oliveiravitor32.vercel.app/

-# Angular Pokedex - EN
+# Pokedex - Angular - EN

 Project of a pokedex built in Angular and with the <a href="https://pokeapi.co.">PokeApi</a>(Pokemon API) This project has good practices in using services for API requests and data processing for each component, responsive page and components for easy maintenance.